I threw my alarm clock against the wall when it went off at 6:30a.m.

 That was 3 days ago, and the appointment was today.
 I slowly got up, and placed my hand on my belly.
 The doctor said it was too soon to feel a bump, and I felt it was too soon to feel through the extra weight I carried around my middle, but I felt nothing.
 “Well, kid, today we find out if you’re a boy or a girl.”

 “Awwww!
 What the–” , he yelled, stepping back, into traffic, and shooting her in the head.
-Her body twitched, and lay still, but the officer who had been bit fell backwards into the on 14th street, right into the traffic he had backed into.
+Her body twitched, and lay still, but the officer who had been bit fell backwards into the traffic on 14th Street.
 A car filled with five people and a lot of suitcases screeched to a stop, but ran over the leg Mrs. Garcia had bitten.
+I was horrified.
 His partner ran to his side, and checked his pulse.

 “You bitch-” he screamed, not noticing as his partner sat up and bit into his neck.